| 1 | Central American eyelash viper |

 Sibon is a genus of snakes with 21 members, which mainly eat snails and slugs, and have especially large eyes.
 The slender snail sucker (Sibon dimidiatus) is one of the more widespread members in territory, appearing in all 7 Central American countries, as well as extreme southern Mexico.

-Slender snail suckers reach a maximum of 80cm, and spend most of their lives on trees.
+Slender snail suckers spend the majority of their lives on trees.
 They’re particularly common in forests at altitudes of 700-1500 metres, with rainfall totalling 1850-4000mm per year.
-Their most common habitat is dense cloud forests, cloaked in a dense mist for most of their day.
+Their most common habitat is dense cloud forest, cloaked in a dense mist for most of their day.
 Their diet is normal for the genus: mainly snails and slugs.

 Despite being relatively widespread, this species is particularly difficult to find.
 As recently as 2019, only 15 slender snail suckers had been found in Honduras, yet its sightings are spread all over the country, showing that the elusiveness is because of their shy nature rather than occupying little territory.

 One of Honduras’ more common venomous snakes, a species that people should always be cautious around.
-Porthidium ophryomegas has alternating blotches of brown, contrasting sharply against toffee-coloured scales between.
+Slender hognose snakes (Porthidium ophryomegas) have alternating blotches of brown, contrasting sharply against toffee-coloured scales between.
 They average at 40-60cm, and even the most extreme female ever only reached 77cm.
 Nevertheless, size is irrelevant, as this species has caused 3 confirmed deaths, and almost certainly more in the past.

-Phrynonax poecilonotus can push to 2 metres in the largest individuals.
-There’s a reason why this snake has prospered, as they have a determined personality and don’t hesitate to bite.
+Phrynonax poecilonotus is a widespread snake, and there’s a good reason why, as they have a determined personality and don’t hesitate to bite.
 Northern puffing snakes are non-venomous, but have a fearsome defensive display, rearing themselves up, inflating their chest grotesquely, and hissing aggressively.
-They’re a day-faring snake, and are commonly encountered by Honduran villagers, partly because of their large, 1.8 metre size which is difficult to miss.
+They’re a day-faring snake, and are commonly encountered by Honduran villagers, partly because of their large, 1.5 metre size which is difficult to miss.
 They inhabit a variety of forests, ranging from lowland rainforests to dry gallery forests on the edges of fields, bordered on each side by rivers.

 One of the easiest signs to recognise in northern puffing snakes is their yellow lips, which contrast sharply against their tyre-black bodies.
 This is an extension of their purely yellow belly.
 Birds are their main prey, but also reptiles such as blue-lipped tree lizards.

 A species also found in Nicaragua, Belize and far southern Mexico.
-Middle American burrowing snakes are a shy, non-venomous creature, which reach a maximum of just 40cm.
-This is a wilderness snake, not one you’ll ever find in Honduras’ big cities.
+The Middle American burrowing snake is a shy, non-venomous creature, which only appears in wilderness areas, never in Honduras’ big cities.

 Adelphicos quadrivirgatus is a decent climber, sometimes laying its eggs in termite nests 1.5 metres above ground.
 Their small size has also pushed them towards a diet of earthworms (which might taste amazing for all we know).

-A docile snake average at 55cm (max 85cm), which can easily be watched from a distance swimming around the streams they reside in.
+A docile snake averaging at 55cm, which can easily be watched from a distance swimming around the streams they reside in.
 Stenorrhina degenhardtii ranges from southern Mexico to Colombia, with Honduras having a plethora of daily sightings.
 This species resides in many habitats, including forests, agricultural fields, and areas near houses.

 Stenorrhina degenhardtii is persistent, and will endure several sting attempts by angry scorpions (its main prey), before finally landing their teeth and chewing their venom in.
 Their prey includes the centurion scorpion, as well as a supplementary dose of spiders.
 One of their arch enemies in nature is the variable coral snake (our fellow list member), which is confirmed to prey on them.